paulosevero/paulosevero.github.io/_pages/about.md

 As a scientist, I’m broadly interested in all aspects of resource management, and particularly in cloud computing and edge computing.

-Previously, I completed my PhD in computer science from the Pontifical Catholic University of Rio Grande do Sul (PUCRS), where I was advised by prof. Tiago Ferreto and prof. Rodrigo Calheiros and worked on maintenance in edge computing infrastructures, supported by a research partnership between PUCRS and Dell.
+Previously, I completed my PhD in computer science from the Pontifical Catholic University of Rio Grande do Sul (PUCRS), where I was advised by prof. Tiago Ferreto and prof. Rodrigo Calheiros.